 While developing the new technology, the Feinstein Institute will conduct preclinical studies targeting both type 1 and type 2 diabetes.
 Neural decoding and data analytics will be used to broaden understanding of the nervous system’s role in glucose regulation, the institute noted.

 The Knapp grant comes on the heels of a “strategic alliance” announced in February by the Feinstein Institute and GE Ventures, the multinational conglomerate’s New Jersey-based business-licensing and equity arm.
 While no financial terms were disclosed, Northwell Health did note a GE Ventures “investment” in the evolving Center for Bioelectronic Medicine and continuing support for the development and commercialization of “new diagnostic and therapeutic solutions in bioelectronic medicine” for a wide range of injuries and diseases, including diabetes.

-Although it focuses primarily on educational support, the Knapp Family Foundation has supported prior R&D efforts at the Feinstein Institute and Northwell Health’s Lenox Hill Hospital in Manhattan.
+Although it focuses primarily on educational support, the New York City-based Knapp Foundation has supported prior R&D efforts at the Feinstein Institute and Northwell Health’s Lenox Hill Hospital in Manhattan.

 And the foundation has a long history of supporting “novel research investigations for disease treatments that otherwise would not be funded, including type 1 diabetes,” according to the Feinstein Institute.